Native Cuisine in Arizona

 Featured cuisine: Navajo

-Although it has arguably one of the best views of any restaurant in the world – the stunning red rock formations of Monument Valley Navajo Tribal Park – the restaurant at the View Hotel has received national acclaim for its green chile stew, featured in Esquire's "25 Best Bites to Eat in the U.S.A."
-Its Le Cordon Bleu-trained Navajo chefs also prepare red chile pork posole, mutton stew and Navajo tacos.
+The scene isn't the only thing enjoying national acclaim at The View Restaurant.
+Set among the stunning red rock formations of Monument Valley Navajo Tribal Park, The View Restaurant at the View Hotel has received recognition for its green chile stew, featured in Esquire's "25 Best Bites to Eat in the U.S.A."
+Its Navajo chefs also prepare red chile pork posole, mutton stew and Navajo tacos.